canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/clustered-redis/deploy-clustered-redis.md

 ## Create model
 Duration: 0:20

-```
-juju add-model redis-cluster-tutorial aws/us-west-1
-```

-### What's a model and why create one?

 A "model" is Juju a term to describe a logical service made up applications.
 A model might represent a whole web app, including its web server, databases and work queues.

 For our purposes, our Redis cluster will make up the entire model.
 We'll use the name `redis-cluster-tutorial`.

+To create the model on AWS, use the following command:

+```
+juju add-model redis-cluster-tutorial aws/us-west-1
+```

 ### Where can I deploy my model?